 Cancelling your car insurance

-When can I cancel my car insurance?
+Can I cancel my car insurance policy?

 Can I cancel my car insurance after the cooling off period?